 SSAs provide farmers with a multi-week purchase commitment enabling them to plant crops for emerging institutional markets.
 Schools enjoy greater predictability in product, with a delivery and pricing schedule that enables school kitchens to serve seasonal lunches.
 SSA purchasing partnerships expand the amount of food purchased by schools and improve student access to fresh foods, thereby creating an environment where students and families are provided with exemplary models on which to base their own consumption.

-Healthy Acadia’s Apple Project is a program that we offer to all schools across Hancock and Washington County, free of charge, thanks in part to funding from Maine Coast Heritage Trust/Partridge Foundation.
+Healthy Acadia’s Apple Project is a program that we offer to schools across Hancock and Washington County, free of charge.
 Our Washington and Hancock County Coordinators offer programming in dozens of schools, reaching thousands of students.